 See the supplementary data tables for further information and footnotes about these data.

-For further information on teenage births see Australia’s mothers and babies data visualisations.
+For further information on teenage births see Australia’s mothers and babies reporting.

 The information below provides technical specifications for the summary indicator data presented in the quick reference guide.